 This comforting pumpkin sweet potato soup is creamy, healthy, and ready in under 30 minutes.
-The perfect cozy meal made with fresh veggies, coconut milk, ginger, and warm spices.
+The perfect cozy meal made with canned pumpkin, coconut milk, ginger, sage, and warm spices.
+It’s gluten-free and vegan!

 Under 30-minute pumpkin sweet potato soup

-Something about cold weather and pumpkin soup just make me the happiest person ever!
-I do love a creamy tomato soup, don’t get me wrong, but in the Fall, I’m just crazy about everything pumpkin.
+Something about cold weather and pumpkin soup just makes me the happiest person ever!
+You guys loved my dairy-free creamy tomato soup and cozy cauliflower leek potato soup too.
+But during the Fall months, I’m just crazy about everything pumpkin.
 Anyone else?

 This pumpkin sweet potato soup is not only super easy to make, but it is also comforting and healthy.
 It’s made gluten-free and vegan, too, with simple ingredients like onion, fresh ginger, sage, apple, sweet potato, and canned pumpkin.